nhduong/human_gender_prediction/README.md

 # A TensorFlow program for the 2017 AI class at Chonnam National University
 Prof. Lee Chilwoo
 Student: Nguyen Hai Duong
-Target: identifying whether an input RGB image containing dogs or cats
+Target: predict human gender using Convolutional Neural Network

-1. Requirements
+### Requirements
-* TensorFlow 1.x
+1. TensorFlow 1.x
-* Python 2.7/3.5
+2. Python 2.7/3.5
-* Jupyter Notebook (optional for better visualization)
+3. Jupyter Notebook
-2. How to run source code
+### How to run source code
+1. For a complete training
+* ...
+2. For testing using trained model
+* ...

 ### Thank you